ThomasVendace/wine-classifier/README.md

 In essence, this project is a binary classifier, that predicts whether a wine sample is of **high quality** or **low quality** based on its physicochemical properties.
 The project uses machine learning techniques to train a Random Forest model and provides a command-line interface for inputting wine features and obtaining predictions.

+The wineQualityClassifier.ipynb-file, in the notebooks-folder has a step by step walkthrough of the model training, and data wrangling process.

 ---

 ## Features